plone/documentation/docs/contributing/core/plips.md

 ### Create a new PLIP branch

-Create a buildout configuration file for your PLIP in the `plips` folder of {file}`buildout.coredev`.
+Create a buildout configuration file for your PLIP in the `plips` folder of `buildout.coredev`.

-Give it a descriptive name, starting with the PLIP number, for example, {file}`plip-1234-widget-frobbing.cfg`.
+Its name should follow the pattern `plip-repository-issue_number-description.cfg`.

-The PLIP number is your PLIP's issue number.
+For example, {file}`plip-volto-1234-widget-frobbing.cfg`.

-This file will define the branches you're working with in your PLIP, along with other buildout configuration.
+This file will define the branches for your PLIP, along with other buildout configuration.

-It should look something like the following, such as in a file {file}`plips/plip-1234-widget-frobbing.cfg`.
+The following is example content for the file {file}`plips/plip-volto-1234-widget-frobbing.cfg`.

 ```ini
 [buildout]